godaddy/gasket/packages/gasket-plugin-https-proxy/README.md

-While most settings can be configured in the `httpsProxy` configuration, this lifecycle can be used to adjust the `httpsProxy` options when the HTTPS proxy server is being started which is useful for dynamic configuration and loading of certs.
+While most settings can be configured in the `httpsProxy` configuration, this lifecycle can be used to adjust the `httpsProxy` options when the HTTPS proxy server is being started, which is helpful for dynamic configuration and loading of certs.

 ```js